 AAV TREATMENT

 On September 21, 2020, the Foundation to Fight H-ABC entered into a sponsor research agreement with the University of Massachusetts to pursue gene therapy for a cure.
 The Foundation is actively seeking support from donors and interested parties to support the cost of the research as presented herein, to save the lives of the young children affected by this disease, which if left untreated, is fatal.
+At this time, the research is nearing completion and if proof of efficacy is shown, the next stage is to research in primates then submit to the FDA for initial review.
 This therapy is a one time treatment and has shown significant promise with the recent approval by the FDA in March 2024 for similar leukodystrophy called MLD.

 What is AAV Gene Therapy?